 The Schedule to Clause 43.01 in the Greater Shepparton Planning Scheme will outline whether paint controls apply to a property.

 In the Heritage Overlay, a planning permit is required to paint an unpainted surface.

 Paint controls can be applied to places within the Heritage Overlay to guide the choice of future colours schemes for buildings of significance.
 Colour can play an important role for places of architectural significance in particular – inappropriate colour schemes can have a detrimental impact upon the significance of a place. .
 The painting of already unpainted masonry surfaces, sandblasting of surfaces or the painting of colours that were not traditionally used for a building of the era are unlikely to be supported.

 If a land owner wishes to repaint an already painted surface with the same colour, a planning permit will not be required.
-Land owners wishing to repaint a building (or part of it) in a different colour than the existing colour are encouraged to seek advice from the Building and Planning Department.
+Land owners wishing to repaint a building (or part of it) in a different colour than the existing colour are encouraged to seek advice from the Building, Planning and Compliance Department.

 What if internal alteration controls apply to my property?